Sara Wookey: Practitioner Research

+Much of Wookey's own practice is closely connected to her work in the Netherlands in the 1990s, American Post-Modern dance and European contexts for dance.
+Her practice is closely connected to ideas of transmission, value and language.

 Affiliations

-As an Affiliate Researcher with the Minderoo Centre for Technology & Democracy (2023-2025) and Associate Researcher (2024-Present) at Robinson College at the University of Cambridge Wookey is exploring ways that her practice research in cultural spaces and embodied knowledge can contribute to developments in AI.
+As an Affiliate Researcher with the Minderoo Centre for Technology & Democracy (2023-2025) and Associate Researcher (2024-Present) at Robinson College at the University of Cambridge Wookey is exploring ways that her practice research in cultural spaces and embodied knowledge can contribute to more equitable developments in AI.

 Choreography

+Much of Wookey's own practice is closely connected to her work in the Netherlands in the 1990s, American Post-Modern dance and European contexts for dance.
+Her practice is closely connected to ideas of transmission, value and language.